-Our world is a wondrous place; but it is also a deeply troubled place, in need of messages of inclusion, trust, kindness, compassion, humanity, and mutual respect.
-The texts for this work act as poetic responses to the verses in the traditional Beatitudes from Jesus’ Sermon on the Mount.
-The poet has taken each blessing ("Tuvayhun" in Aramaic) and crafted a text as if to say, “Yes, and…” These new texts illustrate how that blessing applies in the real world.
-It seems as though words two millennia ago still resonate, and the types of people Jesus sought to comfort with his blessings are still in need of blessing, and the societal shortcomings he drew attention to then are still challenging us today.
+TUVAYHUN responds to each of Jesus’ blessings as if to say, “Yes, and…” These new texts illustrate how that blessing applies in the real world.
+It seems as though Jesus’ words two millennia ago still resonate, and the types of people he sought to comfort with his blessings are still in need of that blessing, and the societal shortcomings he drew attention to then are still challenging us today.

 The music of TUVAYHUN takes us on a journey through deep emotions and deeply human situations.
 The music moves in and out, occupying the liminal space between ancient and modern, sacred and profane.
 We move from semi-liturgical chant to lively folk dance, from rich orchestral layers to stark solos, from the familiar to the exotic, and back again.
 The music illuminates the many different peoples and experiences the texts evoke, and serves in sonic form as a reminder of the universal and enduring message of the Beatitudes.